 The healthcare sector posted the biggest outperformance over 3 years: 13.2% annually.

 Utilities also posted an impressive 11.2% annual outperformance.
-The added advantage of the utility sector was that 0% of utility falling knives declared bankruptcy over the entire 23 year backtest period.
+The added advantage of the utility sector was that NO utility falling knives declared bankruptcy over the entire 23 year backtest period.

 The only sector out of the 10 the authors analysed that underperformed the market on average after 3 years was the telecom industry.
 On average, falling knives in the telecom industry underperformed their benchmark by 10.11% annually.

 All the falling knife stocks in the United States investment universe posted an average annual outperformance of 7.1% if the stocks were held for 3 years.
 Removing the information technology falling knives that were created during the dotcom bubble of the early 2000’s led to a 14.1% annual outperformance.

 The bankruptcy rate of stocks in international markets (1.7%) is far lower than the bankruptcy rate in the United States (8.7%).

 The authors attribute this to the fact that bankruptcy in the U.S. emphasizes reorganizing the capital structure of the business and strengthening the company once it emerges from bankruptcy.

 In other countries, bankruptcy focuses on the immediate liquidation of the company’s assets and a reimbursement of creditors.
 This could discourage companies in distress from seeking bankruptcy as a mean to revitalize their business.

 Summary and conclusion

 As you have seen the majority of the stocks selected through this strategy performed worse than the market.
 However a few falling knives increased so much that they more than made up for the bad performing stocks and allow this strategy to substantially beat the market, both in the USA and worldwide.